bgaze/laravel-crud/README.md

 $table->integer('foo')->nullable()->index();
 ```

-Adding a _bar_ varchar field, with a length of 100 and a unique constraint.
+Adding a _bar_ varchar field, with a length of 100 and a unique constraint:

 ```
 // Input: